kujalasupriya27/Tableau-sales-insights/README.md

 - Sales channel effectiveness (e.g., online, offline, partner sales)
 - Customer acquisition and retention rates

-ETL Process:

-- Extract: Gather data from CRM, ERP, and marketing automation systems
-- Transform: Clean, normalize, and transform data for analysis
-- Load: Load transformed data into Tableau for visualization and analysis

-Data Cleaning:
+Data Visualization Report Components:

+- Executive Summary
+- Sales Performance Overview
-- Handle missing values and data inconsistencies
+- Regional and Product Sales Analysis
-- Remove duplicates and irrelevant data points
+- Sales Channel and Customer Insights
-- Validate data formats and ensure data quality
+- Predictive Analytics and Forecasts

-Data Analysis:

-- Develop interactive dashboards and visualizations in Tableau
+- Recommendations and Action Plan
-- Apply statistical models and machine learning algorithms to identify trends and patterns
-- Conduct A/B testing and scenario analysis to inform sales strategies

-By achieving this objective, the sales insight report will empower sales leaders and teams to make data-driven decisions, optimize sales performance, and drive business growth.
+By achieving this objective, the Sales Insight Report and Dashboard will become a critical tool for sales leaders and teams, enabling data-driven decision-making, performance optimization, and business growth.